 If you do not need medical care for your injury or illness, you can return to full duty immediately.
 If you receive medical care, you must have a release from your physician allowing you to return to work without restrictions.
 Certain positions may require you to pass a physical agility test before returning to full duty.

-Workers’ compensation leave of absence runs concurrently with the Family Medical Leave Act (FMLA).
+Workers’ compensation leave of absence runs concurrently with other City Leave of Absence policies to include the Family Medical Leave Act (FMLA), City Leave of Absence (CLOA) and the Return to Work Program.
 If eligible for FMLA, the leave time will count against your FMLA entitled leave.
-If you are unable to work all or a portion of your regularly scheduled hours for more than three days/shifts, you will receive communication from the Hartford regarding your eligibility for Family Medical Leave or City Leave of Absence.
+If you are unable to work all or a portion of your regularly scheduled hours for more than three days/shifts due to illness or injury, you will receive communication from the Hartford regarding your eligibility for Family Medical Leave (FMLA) or City Leave of Absence (CLOA).

 Disputing a Workers’ Compensation Denial: